opencog/link-grammar/bindings/python/README.md

 Testing
 =======
-The test collection "tests.py" should run 52 tests, which should all pass.
+The test collection `tests.py` should run 52 tests, which should all pass.

 You may need to add link-grammar to your python path:

-   export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python2.7/dist-packages/link-grammar
+   `export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python2.7/dist-packages/link-grammar`

 How to use